Chapter 1 of 9

 What You Walk Away With

-• Understanding of the Uncertainty Gap: The distance between belief and reality that validation closes.
+• Understanding of the Uncertainty Gap: The distance between belief and reality that validation closes -- and a visceral appreciation for how wide it typically is.

-• The Evidence Hierarchy: From opinions (weak) to financial commitments (strong).
+• The Evidence Hierarchy: From opinions (weak) to financial commitments (strong) -- and a commitment to always pushing for the highest level of evidence available.

-• Learning Velocity Mindset: Speed of learning, not speed of shipping, is what matters.
+• Learning Velocity Mindset: Speed of learning, not speed of shipping, is what matters at this stage.
+You have a framework for measuring and improving it.

-• The True Cost Awareness: Why false positives are the most expensive mistakes.
+• The True Cost Awareness: Why false positives are the most expensive mistakes -- and how false negatives from poor experimental design are equally dangerous.

 Accelerate Your Learning